danibix95/zeropino/README.md

 In addition, it draws similarities to the structure adopted by [Pino][pino-github] logger for Node JS.
 This allows to parse Zerolog logs by prettifiers, such as [pino-pretty][pino-pretty] library, simplifing their inspection, while preserving logger efficiency during services opererations.

-Besides logger customization, Zeropino package offers middleware functions for the following web frameworks:
+Besides logger customization, Zeropino package offers middleware functions for the following web libraries and frameworks:

+- [Go `net/http` library][go-net-http]
 - [Fiber][fiber-github]
-- [Gorilla Mux][gorilla-mux-github]

 These should help integrate the custom logger within a service.